ONSdigital/sdx-sequence/README.md

 ## Prerequisites

-A running instance of MongoDB.
-The service connects to `mongodb://localhost:27017` by default.
+A running instance of Postgres DB.
+The service connects to `postgres://sdx@sdxlocalhost:5432/sdx` by default.

-To override this export a `MONGODB_URL` environment variable.
+To override this export a the following environment variable.

+POSTGRES_HOST="127.0.0.1"
+POSTGRES_PORT="5432"
+POSTGRES_NAME="sdx"
+POSTGRES_USER="sdx"
+POSTGRES_PASSWORD="sdx"

 ## Installation